YargKlnc/NoSQL-Challenge/README.md

 Part 1: Database and Jupyter Notebook Set Up

-    1. Import the data provided in the establishments.json file from your Terminal.
-Name the database uk_food and the collection establishments.
-Copy the text you used to import your data from your Terminal to a markdown cell in your notebook.
+    1.The data provided in the establishments.json file imported from Terminal.
+The database uk_food and the collection establishments were named.
+The text used to import the data was copied from Terminal

-    2. Within your notebook, import the libraries you need: PyMongo and Pretty Print (pprint).
+    2.PyMongo and Pretty Print (pprint) libraries were imported

-    3. Create an instance of the Mongo Client.
+    3.An instance of the Mongo Client was created

-    4. Confirm that you created the database and loaded the data properly:
+    4.Created database and properly loaded data were confirmed:

-        o	List the databases you have in MongoDB.
-Confirm that uk_food is listed.
+        o	The databases in MongoDB were listed.
+Confirmed that uk_food was listed

-        o	List the collection(s) in the database to ensure that establishments is there.
+        o	Collection(s) in the database were listed to ensure that establishments were there

-        o	Find and display one document in the establishments collection using find_one and display with pprint.
+        o	One document was found and displayed in the establishments collection using find_one and displayed with pprint

-    5. Assign the establishments collection to a variable to prepare the collection for use.
+    5.Assign the establishments collection to a variable to prepare the collection for use.

-Part 2: Update the Database
+Part 2: Updating the Database

 The magazine editors have some requested modifications for the database:

-    1. An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
-The magazine has asked you to include it in your analysis.
+    1.An exciting new halal restaurant just opened in Greenwich, but hasn't been rated yet.
+The magazine has asked to include in the analysis

-    2. Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
+    2.BusinessTypeID for "Restaurant/Cafe/Canteen" was founded and returned only the BusinessTypeID and BusinessType fields

-    3. Update the new restaurant with the BusinessTypeID you found
+    3.The new restaurant was updated with the BusinessTypeID

-    4. The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
-Then, remove any establishments within the Dover Local Authority from the database, and check the number of documents to ensure they            were deleted
+    4.The magazine is not interested in any establishments in Dover, so how many documents contain the Dover Local Authority was checked.
+Any establishments were removed within the Dover Local Authority from the database, and the number of documents were checked to         ensure they were deleted

-    5. Some of the number values are stored as strings, when they should be stored as numbers.
+    5.Some of the number values are stored as strings, when they should be stored as numbers.

-        1. Use update_many to convert latitude and longitude to decimal numbers.
+        1. Update_many was used to convert latitude and longitude to decimal numbers

-        2. Use update_many to convert RatingValue to integer numbers.
+        2. Update_many was used to convert RatingValue to integer numbers